gruntjs-updater/grunt-copycat/README.md

 # grunt-copycat

-> A combination copy and concatenation task designed for doing a careful merge of directories during deployment.
+> A combination copy and concatenation task designed for doing a careful merge of directories.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`